cgwalters/exttests/README.md

 For example, I really want to run ostree's "transactionality" test on FCOS builds so that if a kernel change breaks it, we know that.

+## Proposal

+- Build this container in api.ci like we're building the cosa buildroot.
+- Change the FCOS/RHCOS pipelines to pull this container and do: `kola run ... ext.*` (This raises some issues like the fact that we'd need to store/share the images in a way that would allow a secondary container to access them)

+### Alternative: coreos-assembler only

+Fold this into coreos-assembler.

+### Alternative: Make RPMs of tests and install those in coreos-assembler

+We have an `ostree-tests` RPM...but I'm not sure I want to deal with packaging for it.